4GeeksAcademy/python-lists-loops-programming-exercises/exercises/13.4-Making_HTML_with_filter_and_maP/README.md

-#`13.4` Making HTML using filter function and map funtion
+#m`13.4` Making HTML using filter function and map funtion

-#📝Instructions from your teacher:
+# 📝Instructions from your teacher:
 1. Fill the generateLI and filterColors function to make the exercise print the following HTML with only the sexy colors:
 ```py
 Expexted: